 Week 6

-Read: From Conic Sections to Projectile Motion (ASGv2 Chap.
+Read: and Equilibrium, Force and Acceleration (ASGv2 Ch.
+10).
+From Conic Sections to Projectile Motion (ASGv2 Chap.
 11) and The Speed and Force of a Projectile (ASGv2 Chap.
 12).

 Key topics: two-dimensional kinematics, projectile motion